laboon/ebook/text/98_glossary_of_terms.md

 __Paused__: A test case status indicating that the test started to be executed, but is currently on hold for external reasons (e.g., the tester went out to lunch).

-__Error (Test Case Status)__: A test case status indicating that something appears to be wrong with the test case itself (such as a typo or invalid behavior).
+__Error (test case status)__: A test case status indicating that something appears to be wrong with the test case itself (such as a typo or invalid behavior).

 __Blocked__: A test case status indicating that the test case cannot be executed at this time (e.g., because the functionality has not yet been developed).

 __Invariant__: In __property-based testing__, a property that should always hold for a function or method.
 For example, a sorting method which accepts an unsorted array should always return an array with the same number of elements as the unsorted original.

-__Falsifying the Invariant__: Showing an example where an __invariant__ does not hold, such as an invariant for arithmetic method that adding two positive integers should always result in a number greater than one of the numbers, and showing that 1 + 1 = 0.
+__Falsifying the invariant__: Showing an example where an __invariant__ does not hold, such as an invariant for arithmetic method that adding two positive integers should always result in a number greater than one of the numbers, and showing that 1 + 1 = 0.

 __Running__: A test case status indicating the test is currently being executed, but has not yet completed.